cloudentity/ce-samples-identity-pool-reference-apps/identity-pool-reference-ui-services-nodejs/README.md

 - From your ACP admin dashboard:
   - Get the client ID and secret for your System OAuth client and populate the values in the variables `SYSTEM_OAUTH_CLIENT_ID` and `SYSTEM_OAUTH_CLIENT_SECRET`
   - Get the client ID and secret for your Admin OAuth client and populate the values in the variables `ADMIN_OAUTH_CLIENT_ID` and `ADMIN_OAUTH_CLIENT_SECRET`
-  - Get the client ID and secret of the token introspection OAuth client you created in your main self-service app workspace, and populate the values in the variables `USER_OAUTH_CLIENT_ID` and `USER_OAUTH_CLIENT_SECRET`
+  - Get the client ID and secret of the token introspection OAuth client you created in your main user auth React app workspace, and populate the values in the variables `USER_OAUTH_CLIENT_ID` and `USER_OAUTH_CLIENT_SECRET`
 - Update the **first** URI parameter of `USER_OAUTH_TOKEN_PATH` and `USER_OAUTH_TOKEN_INTROSPECTION_PATH` to use the id of the workspace in which you created your custom IDP, e.g. `/my-custom-login-demo/oauth2/token` and `/my-custom-login-demo/oauth2/introspect`.
 If you are unsure of what your workspace ID is, you can find these token URIs from the details page of your OAuth client.

 The last two variables that must be updated, `IDENTITY_POOL_ID` and `USER_SCHEMA_ID`, require extracting the UUID for the Identity Pool and custom schema (if you are using one) from the URLs of those resources in ACP.
 To do this:

 - From your ACP admin dashboard, Navigate to the "Identity Pools" management page
-- Click on the Identity Pool you will be using for the self-service app, copy the parameter from the URL in your browser tab that corresponds to the pool ID (e.g. `/pools/{poolId}/configuration`), and add that value for `IDENTITY_POOL_ID`
+- Click on the Identity Pool you will be using for the user auth React app, copy the parameter from the URL in your browser tab that corresponds to the pool ID (e.g. `/pools/{poolId}/configuration`), and add that value for `IDENTITY_POOL_ID`
-- Click on the schema you will be using for the self-service app, copy the parameter from the URL in your browser tab that corresponds to the schema ID (e.g. `/schemas/{schemaId}/schema`), and add that value for `USER_SCHEMA_ID`.
+- Click on the schema you will be using for the user auth React app, copy the parameter from the URL in your browser tab that corresponds to the schema ID (e.g. `/schemas/{schemaId}/schema`), and add that value for `USER_SCHEMA_ID`.
 If you are using the default schema instead of a custom schema, set this value to `default_payload`.

-Now you can run the dev server and use the backend app together with the frontend self-service app.
+Now you can run the dev server and use the backend app together with the frontend user auth React app.

-**Special case: Using the Admin Workspace for the Self-Service App Custom IDP**
+**Special case: Using the Admin Workspace for the user auth React App Custom IDP**

-If you want to use the Admin workspace to set up your custom IDP for the self-service UI app, the same Admin OAuth client that supports calling Identity Pool Admin APIs can also be used for token introspection.
+If you want to use the Admin workspace to set up your custom IDP for the user auth React app, the same Admin OAuth client that supports calling Identity Pool Admin APIs can also be used for token introspection.

 In this case, set `USER_OAUTH_CLIENT_ID`, `USER_OAUTH_CLIENT_SECRET` and `USER_OAUTH_TOKEN_PATH` to blank strings.
 For `USER_OAUTH_TOKEN_INTROSPECTION_PATH`, use the value `"/admin/oauth2/introspect"`.
 The backend app will then user the Admin OAuth client values for token introspection.